-Children make mistakes all the time.
 How you respond to the mistakes kids make is just as important as correcting it in the first place.
-Here’s how.
+Learn how to respond when kids make mistakes.

 I kept telling my boys to knock it off.
 We were eating dinner and, as usual, the three of them acted goofy with one another.
 On this particular night, they were moving their arms left and right in a marching swing.
 And as I predicted, one of them knocked over a cup of water.